JuiceyDew/Youtube-Like-Smart-Light-Controller/README.md

 5. Open the local host
 The link to the local host will be displayed in the terminal

+Setup
+-
-To obtain a YouTube Data API key, follow these steps:​
+1. To obtain a YouTube Data API key, follow these steps:​

 ​Sign in to the Google Cloud Console.​

-​Create a new project:​
+​-Create a new project:​
--

 Click on the project dropdown at the top and select "New Project."​

 Enter a project name and click "Create."​

-​Enable the YouTube Data API v3:​
+-​Enable the YouTube Data API v3:​
--

 In the left sidebar, navigate to APIs & Services > Library.​

 Search for "YouTube Data API v3" and select it.​

 Click the "Enable" button.​

-Create API credentials:​
+-Create API credentials:​
--

 Go to APIs & Services > Credentials.​

 Click on "Create Credentials" and choose "API key."​

 Your new API key will appear.
 Copy and store it securely.​

+2. To obtain the Video ID follow this step:

+Copy the code stored after "watch?v=" in the youtube video link

+3. To obtain the light bulb ip I use these methods:

+Use a network scanner such as nmap(for pc) or fing(for mobile)

 🧠 About This Project